QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 (project_setup)=
 ## Project Setup

-To create a project, first choose the parent directory you wish to create the project
+To create a project, first choose the parent directory where you wish to create the project

 * In an external terminal, navigate to this parent directory.
 ```{note}